RustyTake-Off/dotfiles/winfiles/README.md

 ## How to install ⏺️ dotfiles?

-> Note: Set-Dotfiles script requires to be run as admin

 ### Automatic setup

 Open terminal as admin and first run this 🗽 command to be temporarily bypassed `ExecutionPolicy`